Neko Neko2

 Atomic design is a methodology for crafting design systems with five key fundamental building blocks, which, when combined, promote consistency, modularity, and scalability.

-Why using atomic design
+Why use atomic design

 How does it work?